JoukjeWillemsen/Research-Repository-Master-Thesis/README.md

 |2.
 Plots                    |Folder containing the png's and R-script of the figures as presented in the manuscript|
 |3.
 SimulationStudy	     |A R-project containing the compiled and raw RMD scripts used for the simulationstudy and the saved R workspace

-Please note that `DATA2018` and `0.Historicaldata` are not stored and shared online, as they contain (a part of) the PRO-ACT dataset.
-After registration, the PRO-ACT dataset can be downloaded [here](https://nctu.partners.org/ProACT/Data/Index/1).
+Please note that the files `DATA2018` and `0.Historicaldata` - needed to replicate the simulationstudy - are not stored and shared online, as they contain (a part of) the PRO-ACT dataset.
+However, after registration, the PRO-ACT dataset can be downloaded [here](https://nctu.partners.org/ProACT/Data/Index/1).

 For any help with the files in this archive, please contact Joukje Willemsen (j.e.willemsen@uu.nl).